Intent (curriculum design, coverage and appropriateness) :

 At Burnham Infants we use the Real PE program to support our planning and delivery of PE.
 Our local junior school also use the same program so it provides firm foundations and a systematic approach which will be continued into Key Stage 2.
 Alongside Real PE, Real Gym and Real Dance our children also have sessions in yoga to support well-being and relaxation.
-Outside providers in cricket allow our children to actively apply their ball skills and work with other adults.
+Outside providers in tennis allow our children to actively apply their ball skills, work with other adults and form links with a local club.
 All year 2 children also undertake swimming lessons to develop fundamental core skills in water safety.
 Although this is not a requirement of the Key Stage One National Curriculum, as a school by the coast it is something we value and believe to be of upmost importance for safety and to encourage children to have an active life using local community resources.

 Some other ways we are developing physical activity include: